 FIND packets WHERE ip.src == 185.234.72.19

-At each level, a single bitwise AND operation eliminates up to 7 of 8 children.
-Across 10 levels of tree, compound pruning eliminates virtually all irrelevant data before a single raw packet byte is read.
+At each level, a single bitwise AND across the required keys eliminates most of the children.
+Across 9 levels of tree for a 2.1 TB capture — or 16 levels for 32 EB — compound pruning eliminates virtually all irrelevant data before any raw packet byte is touched.

 The PROFILE output from a real query against 2.1 TB of capture makes this concrete: